SOS: 3 Tips to Reduce Climate Action Fatigue.

 In relation to the seriousness of climate change science and the repercussions, I questioned:

-How can ecopsychology help individuals develop a sense of connection and responsibility towards the natural world, and what implications does this have for promoting sustainable behaviour and addressing climate change?
+3. How can ecopsychology help individuals develop a sense of connection and environmental responsibility towards the natural world, and what implications does this have for promoting sustainable behaviour, and addressing climate change?

-What are the potential benefits of using ecopsychology techniques, such as exposure to nature and outdoor activities, to promote biopsychosocial resilience and well-being in the face of climate change-related stress and ecoanxiety?
+5. What are the potential benefits of using ecopsychology techniques, such as exposure to nature and outdoor activities, to promote biopsychosocial resilience and well-being in the face of climate change-related stress and ecoanxiety, and how do these practices integrate into busy daily lives?

-The illusion of disconnect with our inner-self and outer-nature (natural world or environment) causes many problems and diseases; within a person, society, and our planets intricate, interconnected systems.
+The illusion of disconnect with our inner-self and outer-nature (natural world or environment) causes many problems and diseases; within a person, society, and our planets' intricate, interconnected systems.
 We can view these destructive aspects as a consequence of disconnection and when we re-connect, we can allow sensory natural attractions to guide us.
-This may lead to feeling 'active acceptance.'
+This may lead to a comfortable feeling that I have termed 'active acceptance.'

-I've invented the phrase 'active acceptance' to make sence of the learnings from my complex journey from despair to empowerment:
+I've coined this term 'active acceptance' to make sense of the learnings from my complex journey from despair to empowerment:

-I allow space for the discomfort and uncomfortable sensations.
+• I allow space for trasnistioning the discomfort and uncomfortable sensations.

-I reconnect to embody the wider world-view perspective.
+• I reconnect with others and Nature to embody a wider world-view perspective.

-I act in the present moment feeling gratitude, love, support and guidance as part of an intricate interconnected web of life, and I allow this to flow through me manifesting in choices and actions I take.
+• I am mindful to act in the present moment feeling gratitude, love, support and guidance as part of an intricate interconnected web of life, and I allow this to flow through me manifesting in choices and actions.

-I do this regardless of what the future may be, simply because feels good and right to me, as part of a larger whole living organism.
+• I do this regardless of what the future may be, simply because feels attractive, good and right to me, as part of a larger whole living organism.

-1. SELF: Taking physical actions often helps reduce our feelings of despair and overwhelm, but sometimes we don't feel capable to take actions, they may be difficult to take alone or we may seek guidance and support.
-Self-care is a priority because our body cannot be healthy, have the resilience or energy to take meaningful actions without good physical health.
+1. SELF: Taking physical actions often helps reduce our feelings of despair and overwhelm, but sometimes we don't feel capable to take 'climate' actions, they may be difficult to take alone or we may seek guidance and support.
+Self-care is a priority because without good physical and mental health, we may not have the resilience or energy to take meaningful actions.

 Taking a 'climate action' must include taking care of ourselves.